vmware-archive/vhpc-toolkit/README.md

 - Easy creation and  deletion of a virtual HPC clusters using cluster configuration files
 - Support of common vSphere tasks, such as cloning VMs, configuring vCPUs, memory, reservations, shares, Latency Sensitivity, Distributed Virtual Switch/Standard Virtual Switch, network adapters and network configurations

-The software described in this document is not a VMware product and as such is not supported by VMware.

 ## Try It Out

 ### Prerequisites